 An online community conversation with Ron and special guests which will explore both the aesthetic forms of Grace as a way of artistic expression, and the human forms of grace as a source of healing, honoring and empowerment.

-Funds provided by the Doris Duke Charitable Foundation Endowment Fund.
+Funds provided by the Doris Duke Charitable Foundation Endowment Fund and the National Endowment for the Arts Challenge Grant Endowment.